A Voice in the Dark (comics)

-A Voice in the Dark (originally titled Dark Zoey) is an ongoing comic book series that is written, drawn, toned, and lettered by Larime Taylor.
+A Voice in the Dark (originally titled Dark Zoey) is a comic book series that is written, drawn, toned, and lettered by Larime Taylor.
 It was first launched in November 2013 by Taylor, who funded the series via a successful Kickstarter campaign.
 Taylor, who was born with arthrogryposis and identifies as non-binary, draws the series by using their mouth, a brush, and a WACOM Cintiq tablet.
-Their wife Sylv, who is legally blind, serves as the colorist for the individual issues and volume covers.
+Their wife Sylv, who was legally blind, served as the colorist for the individual issues and volume covers.

+The first story arc was published by Top Cow Productions from November 2013 through May 2014 and was made up of 7 issues.
+Top Cow and Taylor announced the second arc, entitled A Voice in the Dark: Get Your Gun, in 2014.
+This began publication that same year but was cancelled by the publisher prior to the third issue.